- Program Requirements

 - The student-teacher learns about lesson and unit plan expectations.

-- The cooperating and student-teacher come to mutual agreements about gradual immersion into full-day teaching.
+- The cooperating teacher and student-teacher come to mutual agreement about gradual immersion into full-day teaching.

 - Plans for student-teachers to begin teaching presentations during the second week are discussed.